mohammedzamakhan/toddmotto.github.io/_posts/2017-02-01-angular-ngfor.md

 ---
 layout: post
 permalink: /angular-ngfor-template-element
-title: "Angular ngFor, &lt;template&gt; and the compiler"
+title: "Angular ngFor, &lt;ng-template&gt; and the compiler"
 path: 2017-02-01-angular-ngfor.md
 ---

 Angular `ngFor` is a built-in Directive that allows us to iterate over a collection.
 This collection is typically an array, however can be "array-like".
 To demonstrate this, we'll be using `Rx.Observable.of()` to initialise our collection with an Observable instead of a static array.

-We'll also be exploring some other under-the-hood properties of `ngFor`, as well as looking at how Angular expands our `ngFor` to a `<template>` element and composes our view.
+We'll also be exploring some other under-the-hood properties of `ngFor`, as well as looking at how Angular expands our `ngFor` to a `<ng-template>` element and composes our view.

+> Note: In Angular v4 `<template>` has been deprecated in favour of `<ng-template>` and will be removed in v5.
+In Angular v2.x releases `<template>` is still valid.

 ### Table of contents